-Members, potential members, guests and potential guests of private clubs and associations possessing the following “protected characteristics” are protected by the Act:
+Members, potential members, guests and potential guests of private clubs and associations who have at least one of the following ‘protected characteristics’ are protected from discrimination by the Act:

-People who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it) or because they associate with someone who has one of the above characteristics.
+The Act also protects individuals who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it,) or because they associate with someone who has a protected characteristic (except for pregnancy and maternity).

 What does the Act prohibit?

-Direct discrimination takes place where a person treats another person who has a protected characteristic less favourably than he or she treats or would treat others not possessing the protected characteristic.
+Direct discrimination takes place where a person treats another person with a protected characteristic less favourably than others who do not possess that protected characteristic.

 Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to protected characteristic.
-This includes conduct which is applied or would apply to persons who do not share the characteristic in question and conduct which puts or would put a person possessing a protected characteristic at a particular disadvantage.
+This includes conduct which is applied (or would apply) to people who don’t share the characteristic in question, and conduct putting a person possessing a protected characteristic at a particular disadvantage.

-Conduct which can be shown to be a proportionate means of achieving a legitimate aim is, however, permitted.
-For example, single sex clubs and associations and clubs and associations solely for people with other protected characteristics (other than clubs and associations who restrict membership based on colour) are permitted.
-However, clubs and associations which have mixed membership are required to treat all members, potential members, guests and potential guests fairly.
+Sometimes, discrimination is permitted in circumstances where the discriminatory conduct can be shown to be a proportionate means of achieving a legitimate aim.
+For example, single sex clubs and associations, and clubs and associations aimed at solely at people with other protected characteristics (other than clubs and associations who restrict membership based on colour) are permitted.
+However, clubs and associations with mixed membership must treat all members and guests (and potential ones) fairly.